enewbury/phoenix_pubsub_buffered/README.md

 This means that you can have nodes dissconnect temporarily from the cluster, and then "catch up" when they rejoin by maintaining a buffer of messages, and read cursors.

-See the docs for more information.
+See the [Docs](https://hexdocs.pm/phoenix_pubsub_buffered/PhoenixPubSubBuffered.html) for more information.

 ## Usage